TL;DR

 4. Waiver of Premium

 This is an invaluable and often inexpensive add-on.
 If you are unable to work due to illness or injury for a set period (usually 6 months), the insurer will start paying your policy premiums for you.
-This ensures your critical illness cover remains active even if you can't afford the payments, preventing you from losing your protection when you're most vulnerable.
+This can help support your critical illness cover remains active even if you can't afford the payments, preventing you from losing your protection when you're most vulnerable.

 A Note on Whole of Life Insurance and Mortgage Protection